DVLab-NTU/qsyn/README.md

 ### Compilation

-`qsyn` uses CMake to manage dependencies:
+`qsyn` uses CMake to manage the build process.
+To build `qsyn`, follow the instructions below:

 1. create a `build` directory to store CMake artifacts